 Celebration of Excellence and Achievement for Students of African Descent

-The Los Rios Colleges have begun 100% remote operations including moving all classes and student services online until further notice.
+In response to the ongoing COVID-19 pandemic, Los Rios Colleges have moved to 100% remote operations.
 The Celebration of Excellence & Achievement for Students of African Descent (COEA) is cancelled until further notice.

 About the Annual Event